allachance/TRNSYS-RelationalOperators-Type3808-3813/README.md

 ## Usage

 1. Add the Component in TRNSYS Studio
-   - Insert the desired logic gate into your simulation workspace:
+   - Insert the desired operators into your simulation workspace:

      - ```Type3808```: `==`
      - ```Type3809```: `!=`